Actyx/Actyx/web/developer.actyx.com/blog/2020-07-22-pond-v2-release.md

 The hooks are also no longer part of the Fish itself.
 You start one by calling `pond.keepRunning(fish, effect)` and get back a handle that you can use to stop the hook at any time – observing your Fish and making it act have become two distinct things.

+For example, a Fish modelling the current mission of an autonomous logistics robot can be observed from wherever needed (including a dashboard app), but its decision logic runs only where you explicitly start it (i.e. on the robot).

 Finally, there is an optional third parameter to `keepRunning` called `autoCancel`.
 This can be used to automatically uninstall your hook based on the State.
 For example, if your hook refers to an